andydoswell/ESP32-CYD-Pond-Pump-Controller/README.md

    - You'll probably need to change that!

    - Included is the User_Setup.h file needed to configure the TFT_eSPI library for use with the CYD
+   - 3D printer stl fies are included for a case, back and spacer washers